-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2022

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from \\\\\ to

-Commission File Number: 001-36384

-MAGNITE, INC.

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-1250 Broadway,

-15th Floor New York,

-(Address of principal executive offices, including zip code)

-Registrant's telephone number, including area code:

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.00001 per share MGNI Nasdaq Global Select Market Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. 🗌 Yes 🖾 No

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. 🗆 Yes 🖾 No

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. $\square$ Yes $\square$ No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-X Yes I No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer ⊠ Accelerated filer

-Non-accelerated filer Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$
+(Mark One) ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OI THE SECUDITIES EXCHANGE A CT OF 10: 3.1 the fiscal year ended Decen 21 OF 193) -1 ☐ TRANSITION REPORT PURSUANT T O SECTION 13 OR 15(d) ACT OF 1 1934 For the transit ion period from to (Commission File Number: 0 01-36384 MAGNITE, IN IC.
+(Exact n ame of registrant as specifi ed in its charter) Delaware 20-8881738 (State or other jurisdiction of incorporation or organization) .
+(I.R.S.
+Employer Identifica ıtion No.) 1250 Broadway, 15th Floor New Y ork, New York (Address o 10001 f principal executive offices, including zip code) Registr ant's telephone number, inclu iding area code: 212-243- 2769 Securities registered pursuant to Section on 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.00001 per share MGNI Nasdaq Global Select Mar ket Securities registered pursuant to Section None n 12(g) of the Act: Indicate by check mark if the registrant is a well-k known seasoned issuer, as de fined in Rule 405 of the Securities Act. ☐ Yes ⊠ No Indicate by check mark if the registrant is not requ uired to file reports pursuant to Section 13 or Section 15(d) of the Act t. 🗆 Yes ⊠ No Indicate by check mark whether the registrant (Exchange Act of 1934 during the preceding 12 n and (2) has been subject to such filing requirement nonths (or for such shorter p eriod that the registrant was required to Indicate by check mark whether the registrant has to Rule 405 of Regulation S-T (§232.405 of this was required to submit such files). ⊠ Yes □ N chapter) during the precedin • Indicate by check mark whether the registrant is a company, or an emerging growth company.
+Secompany," and "emerging growth company" in Ru e the definitions of "large accelerated filer," "accelerated filer,"

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.
+Common Stock, \$0.00 01 par value 135,057,173 Class Outstanding as of February 16, 2023 Indicate the number of shares outstanding of ea n of the registrant's classes of common stock, as of the latest practicable date. shares on the Nasdaq Global Select Market on J , , , , , , , , , , , , , , , , , , , Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). ☐ Yes ☒ No • s filed a report on and attestation to its management's assessment of the effect Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the register report. ck mark if the registrant has elected not to use the extended transition period ounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Emerging growth company Non-accelerated filer ☐ Smaller reporting company Large accelerated filer ☐ Accelerated filer

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). $\Box$ Yes $\boxtimes$ No

-As of June 30, 2022, the aggregate market value of shares held by non-affiliates of the registrant (based on the closing sales price of such shares on the Nasdaq Global Select Market on June 30, 2022) was approximately \$688,440,018.

-Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date.

-20-8881738 (I.R.S.
-Employer Identification No.)

-New York

-Class Common Stock, \$0.00001 par value Outstanding as of February 16, 2023 135,057,173